08.27.21

 Islamic Philanthropy for the poorest

 Islamic Relief Australia is a decade old humanitarian organisation that works with communities living in war zones, civilians suffering from government excesses, people affected by internal displacement, poverty, and ill-health.
-In Syria, Lebanon, Gaza and Yemen, it works with internally displaced people, suffering from decades of protracted war and destitution through emergency relief and development programs.
+In Lebanon, Gaza and Yemen, it works with internally displaced people, suffering from decades of protracted war and destitution through emergency relief and development programs.
 In Afghanistan, Indonesia and Pakistan, the focus is on relief and programs for Water, Sanitation and Hygiene.
 In Africa, it supports the poorest for food, nutrition and water.
-It supports Rohingya refugees in Bangladesh and Syrian refugees in Lebanon and communities affected by Bushfires and COVID-19 in Australia.
+It supports Rohingya refugees in Bangladesh and refugees in Lebanon and communities affected by Bushfires and COVID-19 in Australia.
 The focus; leveraging the principles of Islamic teachings through innovative programs, to reach the under-served through partnerships and collaborations to build lives, livelihoods and futures.
 Read about our work.

-Islamic philanthropy embraced by Islamic Relief Australia encapsulates faith driven giving.
+Islamic philanthropy, embraced by Islamic Relief Australia, encapsulates faith-driven giving.
 It is built on a community of believers and supporters who follow and identify with Islamic Relief Australia and its humanitarian and development projects across the world.

 But what is the precedence to this belief?